hacspec/hax/examples/README.md

 docker pull franziskus/hax:arm64
 ```

+The docker image has hax pre-installed, as well as the F\* toolchain.
+As entry point, the docker image provides a vscode interface that you can open
+in the browser.

+### Running the docker image

-Then run the image, with the correct tag for your platform
+To use the docker image, run it with the correct tag for your platform

 ```bash
 docker run -p 3818:3000 --rm --name hax -td franziskus/hax:{arm64, x64} password